 6.1.3.3.3.4 DELETE

+The HTTP PUT method enables an NF service consumer to request the deletion of an existing "Individual Energy Event Exposure Subscription" resource at the EIF.

 This method shall support the URI query parameters specified in table 6.1.3.3.3.4-1.

 Table 6.1.3.3.3.4-1: URI query parameters supported by the DELETE method on this resource